radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ![image description](images/ldaps.png)

-When the endpoint is enabled, the toggle turns green and a message appears on the **Environment Details** panel thats says **Enabling environment LDAPS endpoint**
+When the endpoint is enabled, the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment LDAPS endpoint**

 ![image description](images/enable-ldaps.png)